carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 ### SUMO co-simulation traffic

 CARLA can run a co-simulation with SUMO.
 This allows for creating traffic in SUMO that will be propagated to CARLA.
 This co-simulation is bidirectional.
 Spawning vehicles in CARLA will do so in SUMO.
+Specific docs on this feature can be found [here](adv_sumo.md).

-Right now this feature is available for CARLA 0.9.8 and later, in __Town01__, __Town04__, and __Town05__.
+This feature is available for CARLA 0.9.8 and later, in __Town01__, __Town04__, and __Town05__.
 The first one is the most stable.

 !!!
 Note
     The co-simulation will enable synchronous mode in CARLA.
 Read the [documentation](adv_synchrony_timestep.md) to find out more about this.